Poolside Safety for Elders

 Swimming is a fantastic activity for seniors during the summer.
 Not only is it the perfect way to stay cool on these hot Chicago afternoons, but it is a great for maintaining an active lifestyle, especially for those with joint issues.
 The low-impact exercise has been shown to improve flexibility, range of motion, and stability.

-While getting in the pool is a great way to enjoy the summer, keep in mind these poolside safety tips for elders to ensure that everyone stays safe while having fun.
+While getting in the pool is a great way to enjoy the summer, keep in mind these poolside safety tips for elders to ensure that everyone stays safe while enjoying swimming.

 Monitor the Water and Air Temperatures

 While the air temperatures might be rising, Lake Michigan is still 59 degrees.
 A community swimming pool wouldn’t be quite so cold, but it is still important to check the temperature before getting in.
-Especially in the case of seniors, water even a few degrees cooler than one’s natural body temperature can result in hypothermia.
-When out of the water, watch for signs of overheating.
+Especially in the case of older adults, water even a few degrees cooler than one’s natural body temperature can result in hypothermia.
+When out of the water, drink plenty pf water and watch for signs of overheating.

 Be Mindful of Slippery Surfaces